 (3) If the ACMA is satisfied that a body or association represents that section of the digital platform industry, the ACMA must consult the body or association before determining a standard under subclause (2).

-Subdivision B—Variation and revocation of misinformation standards

-51 Variation of misinformation standards
+60 Variation of misinformation standards

-(1) The ACMA may, by legislative instrument, vary a misinformation standard that applies to participants in a particular section of the digital platform industry if it is satisfied that it is necessary or convenient to do so to provide adequate protection for the community from misinformation or disinformation on digital platform services of those participants.
+(1) The ACMA may, by legislative instrument, vary a misinformation standard that applies to participants in a particular section of the digital platform industry if it is satisfied that it is necessary to do so to provide adequate protection for the Australian community from serious harm caused or contributed to by misinformation or disinformation on digital communications platforms of those participants.

-(2) Before varying the standard, the ACMA must consider:
+(2) Before varying the standard, the ACMA must be satisfied that the standard (as varied):

-(a) whether the standard (as varied) would burden freedom of political communication; and

-(b) if so, whether the burden would be reasonable and not excessive, having regard to any circumstances the ACMA considers relevant.
+(a) is reasonably appropriate and adapted to achieving the purpose of providing adequate protection for the Australian community from serious harm caused or contributed to by misinformation or disinformation on the platforms; and

+(b) goes no further than reasonably necessary to provide that protection.

-52 Revocation of misinformation standards
+61 Revocation of misinformation standards

 The ACMA may, by legislative instrument, revoke a misinformation standard.

-Subdivision C—Compliance with misinformation standards

-53 Compliance with misinformation standard
+62 Compliance with misinformation standard

 (1) If:

-(a) a misinformation standard that applies to participants in a particular section of the digital platform industry is determined under this Part; and
+(a) a misinformation standard that applies to participants in a particular section of the digital platform industry is in force; and

-(b) a digital platform provider is a participant in that section of the digital platform industry;
+(b) a digital communications platform provider is a participant in that section of the digital platform industry;

 the provider must comply with the standard.

-Civil penalty provision

 (2) Subclause (1) is a civil penalty provision.

-Designated infringement notice provision

-(3) Subclause (1) is a designated infringement notice provision.

-Warnings

-(4) If the ACMA is satisfied that a digital platform provider has contravened subclause (1), the ACMA may issue a formal warning to the provider.

-(5) For the purposes of this Act and the Australian Communications and Media Authority Act 2005, a warning under subclause (4) is taken to be a notice under this Schedule.

-54 Remedial directions—contravention of misinformation standard
+63 Remedial directions—contravention of misinformation standard

-Scope

 (1) This clause applies if:

-(a) a misinformation standard that applies to participants in a particular section of the digital platform industry is determined under this Part; and
+(a) a misinformation standard that applies to participants in a particular section of the digital platform industry is in force; and

-(b) a digital platform provider is a participant in that section of the digital platform industry; and
+(b) a digital communications platform provider is a participant in that section of the digital platform industry; and

 (c) the ACMA is satisfied that the provider has contravened, or is contravening, the standard.

-Remedial directions

 (2) The ACMA may give the provider a written direction requiring the provider to take specified action directed towards ensuring that the provider does not contravene the standard, or is unlikely to contravene the standard, in the future.

-Note: For variation and revocation, see subsection 33(3) of the Acts Interpretation Act 1901.

-(3) A digital platform provider must not contravene a direction under subclause (2).
+(3) A digital communications platform provider must not contravene a direction under subclause (2).

-Civil penalty provision

 (4) Subclause (3) is a civil penalty provision.

-Notice

-(5) For the purposes of this Act and the Australian Communications and Media Authority Act 2005, a direction under subclause (2) is taken to be a notice under this Schedule.

-Division 6—Register of misinformation codes and misinformation standards
+Subdivision E—Register of misinformation codes and misinformation standards

-55 ACMA to maintain Register of misinformation codes and misinformation standards
+64 ACMA to maintain Register of misinformation codes and misinformation standards

+Register

 (1) The ACMA is to maintain a Register in which the ACMA includes:

-(a) all misinformation codes registered under this Part; and
+(a) all misinformation codes approved under this Division; and

 (b) all misinformation standards; and